-1. Click the Start button.
+1. Click the Start button

-2. Type "Disk Cleanup" into the text field and select Disk Cleanup.
+2. Type 'Disk Cleanup' into the text field and select Disk Cleanup and click OK

 It's calculating how many files it will be able to delete.

-4. After the window "Disk Cleanup for OS (C:) appears, check the box next to "Temporary files" (you may need to scroll down) and click OK.
+4. After the window 'Disk Cleanup for OS (C:)' appears, check the box next to 'Temporary files' (you may need to scroll down) and click OK

 6. You'll see a new pop-up window (pictured below) with a loading bar running as your files are deleted

 How to Encrypt Files on Windows using Encrypting File System (EFS)

-1. Right-click on the file or folder you wish to encrypt.
+1. Right-click on the file or folder you wish to encrypt

-2. Click Properties selection at the bottom of the menu.
+2. Click 'Properties' selection at the bottom of the menu

 This will bring up a second pop-up window entitled Advanced Attributes.

-4. Check "Encrypt contents to secure data."
+4. Check 'Encrypt contents to secure data'

-5. Click OK.
+5. Click OK

 You can choose to encrypt just that folder, or to encrypt all of the folder's subfolders and files.
 We recommend the latter.
 Whichever you choose, click that option and then press OK.

 If you miss the pop-up message, you'll need to restart your machine and try again.

 The computer creates an encryption key using an encryption certificate provided by Microsoft.
-Now your file or folder is encrypted, you won't need a password to access it other than the password you use to sign into your Windows profile when you turn the computer on.
+Now that your file or folder is encrypted, you won't need a password to access it other than the password you use to sign into your Windows profile when you turn the computer on.

 You should back up that encryption key to a separate device, because if that key is ever lost or damaged, you won't be able to access your encrypted files.
 The easiest method is with an external USB drive, so plug one into your PC before starting.

-1. Click the option "Back up now (recommended)."
+1. Click the option 'Back up now (recommended)'

-2. Click Next.
+2. Click Next

-3. Click Next again.
+3. Click Next again

-4. Check the box next to Password, enter your password twice and click Next.
+4. Check the box next to Password, enter your password twice and click Next

-5. Click Browse.
+5. Click Browse

-6. Navigate to a directory, such as a USB drive, name your encryption key and click save.
+6. Navigate to a directory, such as a USB drive, name your encryption key and click save

-7. Click Next.
+7. Click Next

-8. Click Finish.
+8. Click Finish